OpenAdaptAI/OpenAdapt/README.md

 d.
 Create a new InputEvent object based on the predicted properties and return it.

+e. *Bonus*: Use the HuggingFace transformers library to extract features from Screenshots and InputEvents and generate InputEvent replay sequences directly (end-to-end).

 6. Write unit tests for your implementation in a separate file, `test_gui_process_automation.py`.

-### Bonus

-7. Use the HuggingFace transformers library to extract features from Screenshots and InputEvents and generate InputEvent replay sequences directly (end-to-end).

 ### Wrapping Up